ryanorendorff/pyop/doc/tutorial/rules.rst

 -----

 One thing to note is that these checks do `not` specify the input data type.
-While the input to a :class:`pyop.linop.LinearOperator` is often a NumPy ndarray, it is entirely possible to use any input type that defines a shape pair.
+While the input to a :class:`~pyop.linop.LinearOperator` is often a NumPy ndarray, it is entirely possible to use any input type that defines a shape pair.
 This could be useful, for example, if the input was a graph that was simpler to express and operate on as a ``Graph`` type instead of an adjacency matrix.
 This is an (accidental) result of Python's duck typing.

-:class:`pyop.linop.LinearOperator` instances are designed to behave in an `immutable` manner, although they are strictly not immutable as a determined programmer can always redefine the functions held by a ,:class:`pyop.linop.LinearOperator` or modify the instance (or class) at runtime.
+:class:`~pyop.linop.LinearOperator` instances are designed to behave in an `immutable` manner, although they are strictly not immutable as a determined programmer can always redefine the functions held by a :class:`~pyop.linop.LinearOperator` or modify the instance (or class) at runtime.
 However, in the course of normal programming, they can be treated as a non-hashable immutable (I realise the silliness) as all of the composition rules create new operators containing the old ones.
 This means